 GRAHAME SYDNEY'S TIMELESS LAND

-For New Zealand's most famous painter, the sparse and dry landscapes of Central Otago form the centre of his artistic universe.
+The sparse and dry landscapes of Central Otago form the centre of this painter's artistic universe.

 The monster silently stands sentinel over an epic landscape of sweeping dull-brown slopes and hills.
 Its grotesque face with the long snout and the prominent ridge above its deep-set eyes looks west, towards jagged snow-capped mountains.
 The monster is not alone.
 Dotted throughout this bleak landscape that is almost devoid of visible human impact are goblins, aliens, gnomes, gargoyles, giants, ogres.
 If you are blessed with a vivid imagination, you see these creatures, with the changing light of late afternoon, come alive.
 This is Lord of the Rings country.
 Not far from here, the Poolburn Reservoir was picked by Peter Jackson as one of the locations for his first Lord Of The Rings movie.
 Where the monster stands in eternal vigil is called Rough Ridge, an ancient landscape of dry and barren hills in Central Otago on New Zealand’s South Island.